Black Buck by Mateo Askaripour is like nothing I’ve read. It’s unique: part fictional memoir, part sales training manual, part self-help guide.

 Sumwun goes through some trying times, and Darren is used (again).
 But then he flips it.
 He starts training Brian, his old Starbucks friend, and soon expands to lead an underground network of sales trainers and trainees.
 Their goal is to equip people of color and marginalized people with sales basics and pathways to careers never before possible.

 I’m glossing over so much.
 Black Buck is a technicolor novel, bright, alive, heart pumping.
-It’s also profane, adult and not for easily offended.
+It’s also profane, adult and not for the easily offended.
 First it was funny then it got sad and all throughout it was motivating.
 Good guys can get caught up sometimes.
 Askaripour created a character so real, at times I wanted to throttle Buck, I felt disappointed in him.
 But most of all I felt invested, in him, his people and his path.
 Black Buck is an instant classic and I can’t wait to see what Askaripour does next.

 If you purchase Black Buck through this Amazon link I may get a commission.
 Thank you! https://amzn.to/3zqrlkW